-This is an annual event is held from May through June.
+This is an annual event held from May through June.
+In 2023, the grand slam tennis tournament dates are May 28 to June 11.
 The French Open is also called the Roland Garros and is the premier tennis event at the Stade Roland-Garros in Paris.
-Tickets are extremely hard to come by but you can watch in bars!
+Tickets are extremely hard to come by but the good news is you can watch it in bars!

 The Grand Steeplechase

 One of the most prestigious events in the horse racing world, this event is set for May 20 and 21 in 2023.
 It covers 6,000 meters and includes 23 obstacles to challenge both horse and rider.
 It is also known as the great Paris steeplechase.